 2. Follow Up

-The health care provider may do a gentle movement that lets the bone move back into place.
+- The health care provider may do a gentle movement that lets the bone move back into place.
+The movement can hurt but will be very quick.
+Anesthesia or sedation are not required.
+The child will feel much better 5-10 minutes after the bone moves back into place.

-If your doctor is unable to put the elbow bone back into place, the arm may be put in a sling and your child referred to an orthopedist specialist.
+- If your doctor is unable to put the elbow bone back into place, an orthopedic specialist will be called.